kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

     // Use this for initialization
     void Start () {

-   //find text components for score
+   //find text components for score so we can modify
     scoreText = GameObject.Find("ScoreText").GetComponent<Text>();
     score = 0; //initialize score value